mpavlovic/toxic-comments-classification/README.md

 ## Workflow

 ### Making Experiments on Training Set
 For experimenting with different models, start with `main.py` file.
 It loads train and test data, evaluates all-zeros baseline model, fits `Tokenizer` instance on the whole dataset and runs a single cross validation experiment on training set, with the model from `build_model.py` file.
-The number of CV folds can be set in `N_FOLDS` variable.
+The number of CV folds can be set in `N_FOLDS` variable (5 by default).
 You can modify different hyperparameters in `hparams` dictionary:

     hparams = {
         'max_words': 50000, # for Tokenizer